 If your company hasn’t experienced a data breach, that’s great news!
 But you shouldn’t celebrate just yet.
-If your cybersecurity is thin, it’s only a matter of time before you fall victim to a breach because there are plenty of cyberattacks to go around.
+If your cybersecurity is lacking, it’s only a matter of time before you fall victim to a breach because there are plenty of cyberattacks to go around.
 Just a simple Google search for “data breach” will prove this to you.

 Cybersecurity is easy to procrastinate when you don’t quite understand what’s happening around the world.
 Luckily for you, you landed on this page where we’ve compiled 10 cybersecurity statistics to show you why cybersecurity is important.
 We’re hoping that these statistics motivate you to invest more time and resources into your cybersecurity.